The PROSPECT Reactor Antineutrino Experiment: Calibration methods

 The Optical Calibration System (OCS) consists of a laser pulser that delivers light into forty-two locations in the inner volume to service all 154 optical segments of the detector.
-The source of the optical calibration system is a 15~mW single mode fiber-pigtailed laser (Thorlabs LP450-SF15) with a center wavelength of 450~nm.
-The laser is powered by a high performance laser diode driver (AVTECH model AVO-9A4-B-P0-N-DRXA-VXI-R5).
+The source of the optical calibration system is a 15~mW single mode fiber-pigtailed laser\footnote{Thorlabs LP450-SF15 https://www.thorlabs.com} with a center wavelength of 450~nm.
+The laser is powered by a high performance laser diode driver \footnote{AVTECH model AVO-9A4-B-P0-N-DRXA-VXI-R5 https://avtech.com}.
 The driver supplies pulses up to 800~mA, with $<10$~ns width and 0.5~ns rise time, to drive the laser diode.
 The laser serves as the input to a custom single-mode fiber-optic splitter from Thorlabs, which splits the light into 48 output ports, 42 of which feed the optical diffusing units in the detector, leaving six spare output ports.
-The laser intensity is monitored with amplified photodiodes (Thorlabs PDA10A and PDA8) on two additional outputs of the splitter.
-A 3.0~m long polyethylene optical fiber runs from each of the output ports to a bulkhead on the outside of the detector package (Industrial Fiber Optics, IF 181L-3-0).
-From the inside of the bulkhead connection, another 5.5~m of the same fiber run through a set of icotek fittings into the detector volume.
+The laser intensity is monitored with amplified photodiodes\footnote{Thorlabs PDA10A and PDA8 https://www.thorlabs.com} on two additional outputs of the splitter.
+A 3.0~m long polyethylene optical fiber\footnote{Industrial Fiber Optics, IF 181L-3-0 https://www.i-fiberoptics.com/} runs from each of the output ports to a bulkhead on the outside of the detector package.
+From the inside of the bulkhead connection, another 5.5~m of the same fiber run through a set of icotek\footnote{http://www.icotek.com} fittings into the detector volume.
 Since the fibers are not scintillator compatible, they are encased in a 10 gauge Teflon sheath inside the inner detector volume.
 This cable and sheath then runs through the pinwheel rods to the longitudinal center, where each fiber terminates at an optical diffusing unit, a machined acrylic piece containing a reflective cone used to distribute the light radially.
 A Teflon diffusing cap is then used to both hold the acrylic optical diffusing unit in place inside the pinwheel and evenly distribute the light into the center of each of the four adjacent optical segments (See Fig. \ref{fig:OpticalCalib}).

 By varying the laser driver current and pulse width the OCS light intensity can be varied from single photoelectrons per pulse to hundreds of photoelectrons per pulse.
 In single photo-electron mode the OCS is used for gain calibrations of the 308 PMTs.
 At higher intensity the OCS is used to measure relative timing offsets between PMTs at 0.1~ns precision, to measure PMT non-linearity, and to monitor stability of the scintillator attenuation length.
 During normal operations the OCS is pulsed at between 10~Hz and 20~Hz, allowing for continuous monitoring of timing offsets and scintillator attenuation length.
 During dedicated OCS runs the rate can be increased up to $>1$~kHz.